My friend (next door neighbor, sister), Virginia and her family, lost their dog recently.

 Virginia championed every single thing about Sally.
 Sally would go nuts over men coming into the house (not in the fun nuts way, more in the let’s kill men nuts way).
 Virginia could have put Sally in a room whenever a strange male came over, but instead, she would explain Sally to said male, and ask him to work with them on getting Sally more comfortable.

-We should all be so blessed as to have a Virginia to explain our odd behavior and plea for understanding for us.
+We should all be so blessed as to have a Virginia to explain our odd behavior and plead for understanding for us.

 In return, Sally loved Virginia the most.
 The most of all the family and the most that a dog can love her person.